vesoft-inc/nebula-docs/docs/manual-EN/4.contributions/how-to-contribute.md

 #### Code Style

-We adopts `cpplint` to ensure that the project conforms to Google's coding style guides.
+We adopt `cpplint` to ensure that the project conforms to Google's coding style guides.
 The checker will be implemented before the code is committed

 #### Unit Tests Required